CyberSecLabBS/Popper/README.md

 See the original [README.md](https://github.com/logic-and-learning-lab/Popper/blob/main/README.md).
 Since the format of the example file has changed, refer to the new examples.

+#### Negation
+You can now include mutually exclusive predicates in your bk, by adding an *exclude* predicate in the bias file.
+See the *surf* example.

 ## Status

-Predicate invention and functional testing do not work for now.
+Functional testing does not work for now.

 ## References